Skip to content

 Your Body's Unique Song

-Learning to read your body's signals — the way certain foods make you feel energized versus depleted, clear versus cloudy, connected versus scattered — becomes a form of divination, a way of receiving guidance from your own cellular intelligence.
+But beyond all testing lies the fundamental skill of learning to read your body's signals — the way certain foods make you feel energized versus depleted, clear versus cloudy, connected versus scattered.
+This becomes a form of inner guidance, a way of receiving direction from your own cellular intelligence.

-The invitation is to approach your next meal not just as fuel for your body, but as an opportunity to commune with the living intelligence of plants, to receive the frequency medicine that your soul is calling for, and to remember that every bite is a conversation between your consciousness and the consciousness of the earth that grew your food.
+The invitation is to approach your next meal not just as fuel for your body, but as an opportunity to commune with the living intelligence of plants, to receive the frequency medicine that your soul is calling for, and to remember that every bite is a conversation between your consciousness and the consciousness of the earth.

 Frequently Asked Questions